coderefinery/manuals/content/instructor-stream.md

   partners, sometimes not)
 - Groups of people watching online, but in a Zoom session for doing exercises together.
-- We centrally organize a Zoom session for exercises, providing CodeRefinery helpers and organized breakout rooms with teams that CodeRefinery organized.
+- Somitemies, we centrally organize a Zoom session for exercises, providing CodeRefinery helpers and organized breakout rooms with teams that CodeRefinery organized.